SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/index.md

 ```

 * `value` - [form object](../../form/index.md#form-object), or null if no form attached.
-* `files` - list of files, both submitted and unsibmitted, associated with this form's fields.
+* `files` - list of files, both submitted and unsubmitted, associated with this form's fields.
     * `id` - int.
 File id.
     * `type` - [enum](../../../../getting-started.md#data-types).
 Can be "image" or "file".
     * `created` - [date/time](../../../../getting-started.md#data-types).
 Date when file created.